MobileFirst-Platform-Developer-Center/Digital-App-Builder/troubleshooting/index.md

 * Failure to create a Data set for a Microservice using a swagger file.

-    For the first time users of the Builder, the microservice creation may fail due to network letency.
+    For the first time users of the Builder, the microservice creation may fail due to network latency.
     To get rid of this, follow these steps:
     1. Open command prompt and go to the installed location of the app.
     2. `cd ibm\adapterGenerator`